 Compensation expense for stock options, restricted stock awards and restricted stock units is recognized on a straight-line basis over the vesting period of the awards.
-Share-based compensation expense recorded for the years ended December 31, 2018, 2017 and 2016 was \$6.5 million, \$6.0 million and \$5.7 million, respectively.
+Share-based compensation expense recorded for continuing operations for the years ended December 31, 2019, 2018 and 2017 was \$4.7 million, \$5.5 million and \$4.9 million, respectively.
+These amounts were included in selling, general and administrative expenses on the Company's Consolidated Statements of Operations.